kyma-project/community/collaboration/01-sig-and-wg.md

 ## Organize new SIGs and WGs

 To propose a new SIG or WG, go to the [issue tracker](https://github.com/kyma-project/community/issues) in the `community` repository and create a new issue from the **SIG or WG proposal** template.
 The template contains general information explaining the purpose, the goals of the group, and the criteria for the group assessment and evaluation.
 Provide the required details and submit the issue.
-If necessary, contact SIG Community leaders to verify it.
+If necessary, contact [Kyma Steering Committee leaders](/governance/#kyma-steering-committee-kyma-steering-committee-members) to verify it.

 >**NOTE:** You must have at least five candidates for the new SIG or WG to submit the proposal.

 The proposal revision process is as follows:
-* The SIG Community discusses the SIG or the WG proposal with the authors and in parallel informs the Kyma Steering Committee of the proposal.
+* The Kyma Steering Committee discusses the SIG or the WG proposal with the authors.
 * All involved parties decide whether the topic requires a SIG or a WG collaboration or if you can address the topic by creating one or more issues in GitHub and pairing the sprints of several teams for several iterations.
+* The whole discussion over the proposed SIG or WG takes place transparently in the proposed issue.
+The community has three working days to provide their feedback and leave comments in the proposal, before it is discussed by the Kyma Steering Committee.
-* The SIG Community can suggest a public discussion of the proposal to make sure it meets the community needs and raises enough interest.
+* The Kyma Steering Committee can additionally suggest a public discussion of the proposal to make sure it meets the community needs and raises enough interest.
-* The SIG Community can also suggest the revision of the SIG and the WG topics or object to a given group creation and provide the authors of the proposal with the reason for the objection.
-The SIG Community can also advise on other ways to address the topics suggested in the proposal.
+* The Kyma Steering Committee can also suggest the revision of the SIG and the WG topics or object to a given group creation and provide the authors of the proposal with the reason for the objection.
+The Kyma Steering Committee can also advise on other ways to address the topics suggested in the proposal.
-* When informed by the SIG Community, the [Kyma Steering Committee](/governance/#kyma-steering-committee-kyma-steering-committee) agrees, during the weekly meeting, to the creation of the new SIG or WG, suggests the revision of the group's topics, or objects to the group creation stating the reason for the objection.
+* The [Kyma Steering Committee](/governance/#kyma-steering-committee-kyma-steering-committee) agrees during the weekly meeting to the creation of the new SIG or WG, suggests the revision of the group's topics, or objects to the group creation stating the reason for the objection.

 Once the SIG or the WG receives an approval for the group creation, the authors of the proposal arrange the appropriate communication channels.
 The process is as follows:
  * Create a new folder in this directory following the `[sig|wg]-{shortname}` naming pattern.